 Some wipes are designed to be flushed, while others are not.
-For those companies who make “flushable wipes” we urge them to adopt our Flushability Guidelines and test their products in order to substantiate flushable claims.
+For those companies who make “flushable wipes” we urge them to adopt Edition Four of the Guidelines for Assessing the Flushability of Disposable Nonwoven Products and test their products in order to substantiate flushable claims.

-For those making wipes that have a potential to be flushed, even though designed not to be, we encourage them to use our “Do Not Flush” logo on packaging.
+For those making wipes that have a potential to be flushed, even though designed not to be, we encourage them to use our “Do Not Flush” symbol on packaging.

 INDA, and our partner association EDANA, are committed to educating consumers on the proper disposal pathway for wipes to help reduce the amount of non-flushable material in the wastewater stream and to protect our environment.